elisehellwig/phenology/README.md

 ### 2_history/

-#### 1_optimize
+#### __1_optimize__

 This script identifies the optimal length of thermal time accumulation for predicting season length for almonds, walnuts, and prunes.
 It only does this for a subset of the possible cultivars to cut down on computation time.
-The optimal values are determined with the plantmodel function from phenoclim, using the ‘asymcur’ thermal time functional form with cardinal temperatures 4, 25, and 36 C.
+The optimal values are determined with the plantmodel function from phenoclim, using the ‘asymcur’ thermal time functional form with cardinal temperatures 4, 25, and 36 C (aka the Anderson 1986 model).
+The output of this script are three objects of the class PlantModel that contain all of the specifications for the optimal model for predicting season length.

+* Input Files:
+    * phenology/dailyhourlytemp.RDS
+    * phenology/almondclean.csv
+    * phenology/walnutclean.csv
+    * phenology/pruneclean.csv

+* Output Files:
+    * history/SLalmondDTanderson.RDS
+    * history/SLwalnutDTanderson.RDS
+    * history/SLpruneDTanderson.RDS

 #### __2_springMerge.R__